Allegany County, New York: Government and politics

-Allegany is part of New York's 23rd congressional district, which has a Cook Partisan Voting Index of R+6.
-In the New York State Senate, it is part of the 57th district and is represented by Republican George M. Borrello.
-In the New York State Assembly, the county is in the 148th Assembly District represented by Republican Joseph Giglio.
+Allegany County is part of New York's 23rd congressional district and is represented by Republican Nick Langworthy.
+In the New York State Senate, it is part of the 57th district and is represented by Republican George M. Borrello, and the 58th district is represented by Thomas F. O'Mara.
+In the New York State Assembly, the county is in the 148th Assembly District represented by Republican Joseph Sempolinski.